discover_all_pages

 Overview

 Before you can clone a site, you need to know every page it has.
-This tool combines multiple discovery methods — XML sitemap parsing, recursive HTML crawling, and intelligent page mapping — to find every page on a WordPress site, including hidden ones that sitemaps miss.
+This tool queues a discovery run using multiple methods — XML sitemap parsing, recursive HTML crawling, and intelligent page mapping — and returns immediately with a job_id.
+Discovery runs in the background.
+Use get_migration_status to poll for completion.

 How It Works

-5. Classifies each page by type (homepage, product, blog post, category, etc.).
+4. URLs are normalized and deduplicated; each page is classified by type (homepage, product, blog post, etc.).

 Input Parameters